-With 240,000 acres of public forest land and a locals dedicated to promoting the sport, Vilas County is a fantastic place to hunt – public hunting opportunities are vast.
+With 240,000 acres of public forest land and locals dedicated to promoting the sport, Vilas County is a fantastic place to hunt.
 See a list of public hunting areas open for grouse hunting in Vilas County.
 Ruffed grouse hunting in the Northern Highland-American Legion State Forest can be spectacular in the fall.
-The forest’s diverse, high-quality habitat provides everything grouse need to flourish.
-The hundreds of miles of old logging roads that run through the forest are the best place to start.
-When planning your hunt, look for sections of the forest that have areas that have recently been logged.
-These sections offer the greatest diversity of food sources and attract the most birds.
+The forest’s diverse, high-quality habitat provides everything grouse need to flourish, and the hundreds of miles of old logging roads that run through the forest are the best place to start.
+When planning your hunt, look for sections of the forest with areas that have recently been logged—these sections offer the greatest diversity of food sources and attract the most birds.

 Oneida County also has a high concentration of ruffed grouse.
 The Northern Highland-American Legion State Forest dips down into northern Oneida County, offering outstanding hunting opportunities.
 But the best bet for a grouse hunter in Oneida County is hunting county land.
 Large tracts are located near the communities of Enterprise, Woodboro and Tripoli.
 These county lands have forests in various states of growth.
 Look for the best hunting along logging roads and the edges of large clearings.